-Montenegro: A2A and power utilities of Serbia EPS and Croatia HEP over TPP Pljevlja new unit project3.
-May 2016. / SEE Energy News
+Montenegro: A2A and power utilities of Serbia EPS and Croatia HEP over TPP Pljevlja new unit project, SEE Energy News

 Nothing has come out so far from the thunderous project of construction of the second power unit in TPP “Pljevlja“.
 Croatian interest “on ice“.
 The Czechs waiting for the opinion of the European Commission